objectkuan/objectkuan.github.io/_posts/2014-07-20-some-net-related-features.md

 ###Description:

-Implemented by hardware, it samples the packages, for example, while they are sent by NIC.
+Implemented by hardware, it samples the packets, for example, while they are sent by NIC.
 It takes a quintuple as the key, a CPU core as the value to store entries in a flow table.
-When a package arrive, the NIC will scan the flow table for a target core to gain connection locality.
+When a packet arrive, the NIC will scan the flow table for a target core to gain connection locality.

 ###Checking: